sqlitebrowser/sqlitebrowser/README.md

 you (eg it gives an error), try a nightly build.
 They often fix bugs reported after the last release. :D

-## MacOS X
+## MacOS X / macOS

-DB Browser for SQLite works well on MacOS X.
+DB Browser for SQLite works well on MacOS X / macOS.

-* OSX 10.8 (Mountain Lion) - 10.12 (Sierra) are tested and known to work
+* OSX 10.8 (Mountain Lion) - 10.13 (High Sierra) are tested and known to work

 OSX releases can be downloaded here: